-- In the NC district, operations may not exceed 7,000 square feet. - b.
-In the NC district, no outdoor storage is permitted. - Except in the CMU and I-1 districts, no overnight outdoor storage is permitted. - d.
-Outdoor storage is restricted to the rear of a building and must be 100 percent screened from all street views. - e.
-No vehicles shall be stored for more than 30 days. - f.
-All service bay areas shall be oriented so as not to directly face U.S. 70 or U.S. 401. - g.
+- a.
+Except in the CMU and I-1 districts, no overnight outdoor storage is permitted. - b.
+Outdoor storage is restricted to the rear of a building and must be 100 percent screened from all street views. - c.
+No vehicles shall be stored for more than 30 days. - d.
+All service bay areas shall be oriented so as not to directly face U.S. 70 or U.S. 401. - e.
 All service bay areas shall have a 100 percent screen to a minimum height of three and one-half feet if such areas are visible from a public street.
-Such screening height must be achieved within two years. - Two elevated display racks are permitted per motor vehicle sales lot and shall not exceed five feet in height. - All vehicle display areas with frontage along a public right-of-way shall be screened to a minimum height of two and one-half feet.
+Such screening height must be achieved within two years. - f.
+Two elevated display racks are permitted per motor vehicle sales lot and shall not exceed five feet in height. - g.
+All vehicle display areas with frontage along a public right-of-way shall be screened to a minimum height of two and one-half feet.